Chia-Network/chia-docs/docs/04coin-set-model/coin_set_vs_account.md

 A typical Chia transaction would look like the following:

 Alice wants to send 1 XCH to Bob.
 Alice has five coins in her wallet: four worth 0.2 XCH apiece, and one worth 0.7 XCH.
-Her wallet automatically selects two of the coins worth 0.2 XCH and the 0.7 XCH coin to be spent.
-All three coin spends happen simultaneously, along with two new coin creations: one worth 1 XCH which goes to Bob's wallet, and one worth 0.1 XCH which goes to Alice's wallet as "change."
-Alice now has two coins worth 0.2 XCH and one worth 0.1 XCH.
-Bob has one coin worth 1 XCH.
+Her wallet automatically selects four of the coins worth 0.2 XCH and the 0.7 XCH coin to be spent.
+All five coin spends happen simultaneously, along with two new coin creations: one worth 1 XCH which goes to Bob's wallet, and one worth 0.5 XCH which goes to Alice's wallet as "change."
+Now Alice has one coin worth 0.5 XCH and Bob has one coin worth 1 XCH.
 The total value owned by Alice and Bob has not changed -- it was 1.5 XCH both before and after the transaction was processed.

 Owner | Before            | After
 ----- | ----------------- | -------